wishborn/upgrades/README.md

 ## Writing Upgrades

 Upgrades are similar to Laravel migrations but for any type of data or code changes.
+All upgrades are automatically wrapped in a database transaction - if any part of the upgrade fails, all changes will be rolled back.

 Here's an example:

 ```php
 <?php